Sweden is a country known for its zero-tolerance drug policy.

 On the other hand, legalizing a substance allows and controls the sale of the drug to the general public, either for medicinal or recreational use.
 For example, many countries are legalizing cannabis because of its medical potential.

 In general, decriminalization is an intermediate step before legalization.
 However, it does bring some benefits, such as a decrease in drug violence.
 It also facilitates help for addicts and frees the courts from petty crimes.

-Sweden is a country known for its harsh drug laws due to its zero-tolerance policy.
+Sweden is known for its harsh drug laws due to its zero-tolerance policy.
 Possessing any controlled substance can cost you six months in prison and hefty fines.

 Still, Sweden has not expressed a clear opinion on this subject.
-Due to the rigidity of its laws, it’s likely Sweden won’t make any major moves to legalize or decriminalize psychedelics for at least a few more years.
+Due to the rigidity of its laws, likely, Sweden won’t make any major moves to legalize or decriminalize psychedelics for at least a few more years.